satindersharma/django-getting-started/README.md

 pip freeze > requirments.txt
 ```

-#### so If anyone wants to install all required libraries, the can run following command
+#### So If anyone wants to install all required libraries, the can run following command

 ```
 pip install -r requirments.txt